appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1 and L2*
-1. External user authentication service shall be an ADA approved service; and
+1. An ADA-approved external user authentication service may be used.
-2. Non-ADA approved service salt and hash methods shall follow industry best practices.
+2. If a non-ADA approved service is used, salt and hash methods shall follow industry best practices.
 The list of approved one-way key derivation functions is detailed in NIST 800-63 B section 5.1.1.2.